19,3 Kilometer entfernt in Delft

 The University has one central library, and many faculties and departments also have their own dedicated libraries.
 Computer rooms are available at the faculties, the University Library and Plexus Student Centre.
 Students can also bring their own laptop to university throughout which wireless internet is available.
 Furthermore, the University offers a sports centre, a language centre, a student careers centre, and many other amenities.

-Life in Leiden is greatly influenced by the relatively large number of students, as most of them both live and study in the historic city of Leiden.
-Leiden University does not have a campus, but the city is its campus.
+Student life is greatly influenced by the large number of students living and studying in the historic city of Leiden.
+Leiden University is not campus-based in the traditional sense of the word: the city is its campus.
+Since Leiden is a small city, all the university buildings are within walking or cycling distance.
 You will almost always run into someone you know when you go shopping or when you go out at night.
-Since Leiden is a small city, all the university buildings are within walking or cycling distance.
 Given the city's safe environment and friendly atmosphere, students generally feel at home here very quickly.

-In addition, the wide range of student associations and organisations all enrich the vibrant student culture of both the university and the city.
-Regardless of whether youre looking to enrich your study experience, to participate in competitive sports or to simply have a good time, youll have no trouble finding a student association that suits you.
-You will be introduced to everything that the university and the city have to offer during the introduction programme for new international students, organised by the University prior to the first and second semester.
+In addition, the wide range of student associations and organisations all enrich the student culture of both the university and both cities.
+Regardless of whether youre looking to broaden your study experience, to participate in competitive sports or to simply have a good time, youll have no trouble finding a student association that suits you.
+You will be introduced to everything that the university has to offer during the introduction programme for new international students, organised by the University prior to the first and second semester.
 The programme consists of a general introduction to the University and the faculties, the city of Leiden and the student organisations.

 Furthermore Leiden is located only eight miles inland from the North Sea coast, within easy distance of the cities of Amsterdam, The Hague, Rotterdam and Utrecht.
 The Hague can be reached by train in 12 minutes, Schiphol Airport in 20 minutes and Amsterdam in 45 minutes.
 Cities such as Brussels, Paris, London and Berlin are just a couple of hours away.

 Do you work here?
 Please register in order to update this page.